 But if you have collision coverage, which covers damage from an accident regardless of who was at fault, and comprehensive coverage, which covers damage from weather events, vandalism and a host of other incidents, your policy may also include roadside assistance.
 A note: collision and comprehensive coverage typically require you to meet an out-of-pocket deductible of either $500 or $1,000 before the coverage kicks in.

 If your policy doesn’t already include roadside assistance, or towing and labor, it’s usually easy to add on.
-You can purchase an endorsement — a rider to your base policy — for around $5 to $15 per car.
+You can purchase a rider to your base policy for around $5 to $15 per car.

 The specific services covered depend on your insurance carrier, but roadside assistance, or towing and labor coverage, typically covers:

 Some auto providers offer multiple tiers of roadside assistance coverage.
-Nationwide, for example, has multiple coverage options, including bare-bones towing and labor coverage, a basic roadside assistance package that covers towing up to 15 miles, and its “Nationwide Roadside Assistance Plus,” which covers towing up to 100 miles.
+Nationwide, for example, has two coverage options, including a basic roadside assistance package that covers towing up to 15 miles and its “Nationwide Roadside Assistance Plus,” which covers towing up to 100 miles.
 Travelers also has two levels of roadside assistance, basic and “premier,” which cover either up to 15 or 100 miles of towing respectively.

 You may be able to request a tow truck directly through your carrier or you may have to pay out of pocket and then request reimbursement later.
 If you’ll need reimbursement, remember to document everything and save all of your receipts.
 The better records you keep, the easier the reimbursement process will be down the road.
 And remember, if your car is towed to a lot, remember to pick it up as quickly as possible.
 Your actual tow might be covered, but your insurance won’t cover the extra costs you’ll rack up if you neglect to pick up your car.